lewismcm/teamsite-utils/README.md

 # teamsite-utils
-A selection of HP TeamSite utils
+A selection of OpenText TeamSite utils